Nagendra1997/mesibo-documentation/index.md

 2. `url`, both http and https URL are supported.
 You can also pass authentication information in URL.
 For example, https://username:password@yourapiurl.com
 3. `post`, is a string that contains raw POST data.
 For example, "authtoken=xyz&user=abc"
 4. `cb`, is the call back function pointer whose prototype should match `mesibo_module_http_data_callback_t`.
 You will get the response of your http request, asynchronously through this callback function.
 Refer the example [HTTP Callback Function](#http-callback-function) provided.
 5. `cbdata` is a pointer to data of arbitrary user-defined type.
 This callback data is passed on to the callback function that you have passed in the previous argument.
 You can store data of any arbitrary type such as a C/C++ struct and pass it as callback data to your call back function.
-For more details, refer to the [sample code]()
-6. `opt` is the structure that contains `options` or additional parameters that you can pass in your HTTP request such as extra_header, content_type, etc. For more details about the `module_http_option_t` structure, refer [Data Structures](#data-structures)
+6. `opt` is the structure that contains `options` or additional parameters that you can pass in your HTTP request such as extra_header, content_type, etc. For more details about the `module_http_option_t` structure, refer [Module Data Structures](#module-data-structures)

 Returns:
 Integer : 0 on success , -1 on failure